The Climate Change Collective

 There are cleaner options such as Eurostar.
 I have become a fan of travelling by train and look forward to a time when the electricity generated to power trains is completely fossil fuel free.
 For now, I am impressed by Eurostar because they cover large distances in comfort and make far less environmental impact.

 I am not sponsored by Eurostar but just thought their chart was interesting and useful.
-I use all sorts of trains to get around Europe, and although it is not always convenient, this mode of transport needs further investment until it becomes a preferred and most convenient method for getting between cities.
+In fact, I use all sorts of trains to get around Europe, and although it is not always convenient, this mode of transport needs further investment until it becomes a preferred and most convenient method for getting between cities.

 I hope that the USA can also invest in a rail network as I was shocked when I looked at flight trackers and saw the astonishing amount of planes flying interstate at any given time.
 During Covid, Europe’s skies cleared of planes but America was still full of flights.